guvenkarabulut/csfd/README.md

 - [x] Add filter for blog posts (like tags)
 - [x] Add mail notification for new blog posts
  - [x] test mail notification after deploy
- - [ ] make multi thread for mail notification
-- [ ] Add save for post (like instagram)
-- [ ] Add multi proggraming language support for code blocks
-- [ ] Look active text editor for blog posts(maybe we can modify default editor)
-- [ ] Add contents section for blog posts(like table of contents)
 - [x] Change UI (maybe like hacktoberfest)